lilive/Freeplane-Jumper/README.md

 ## Features

+- Regular search of transversal search (find words across a branch)
 - Plain text or regular expressions search
 - Case sensitive or insensitive search
 - Words can be searched in any order